Motherwell F.C.: 2010–present

 In the crime novel The Greenock Murders by Kieran James (2021), a 10-year-old autistic boy, Wee Robbie, moves from Motherwell to Greenock with his family.
 He refuses to give up his support of Motherwell FC despite repeated abuse and bullying.
-In the closing stages of the novel, Motherwell beats Rangers 2–1 in a fictional 2022 Scottish Cup Final, involving real players' names on both sides.
+In the closing stages of the novel, Motherwell defeat Rangers 2–1 in a fictional 2022 Scottish Cup Final, involving real players' names on both sides.

 Records and statistics

 The club has won four major trophies in its history: the First Division in 1931–32, the Scottish Cup in 1952 and 1991, and the Scottish League Cup in 1950.
 In addition, it has won the second-tier Scottish league on four occasions; as the Second Division in 1953–54 and 1968–69, and as the First Division (beneath the Premier League) in 1981–82 and 1984–85.
 They also won the Milk Cup in 1983, and the Scottish Summer Cup in 1944 and 1965.

 Bob Ferrier holds the record for the number of Motherwell appearances, with 626 in the inter-war period.
 The goalscoring record is held by Hughie Ferguson, who scored 284 league goals in 10 seasons in the 1910s and 1920s.
 Willie MacFadyen's 52 goals in the title-winning 1931–32 season remains a club (and country) record for goals in one season.

 The club's record European appearance holder is Steven Hammell, with 19 appearances for the club in Europe.
 The current record European goalscorer is Jamie Murphy, with seven goals.
 Also, the 8–1 win over Flamurtari on 23 July 2009 currently stands as their record victory in European competition.